zeahmed/NeuralASR/README.md

 network=lstm_ctc_net
 ...
 ```
 The `create_network' method defines the networks.
-This network is automatically parallelize by the system during training. 'ctc_loss', 'decoding' and other generic parameters are defined in networks/common.py.
+This network is automatically parallelize by the system during training. 'ctc_loss', 'decoding' and other generic operations are defined in networks/common.py.
 User can override these implementations by defining their own implementations in the network file.
+If you create a new network, place it in the network folder.
+The training script loads any network defined in the configuration from network directory.

 ## Training
 Once the network is defined, the system can be trained using following command